UniversalRobots/Universal_Robots_ROS_Driver/README.md

 This is mainly because parameters are loaded onto the parameter server before any nodes are started.

 The `robot_description` concept inside ROS is not designed to be changed while a system is running.
-Consumers of the urdf/`robot_description` will not update the model they have been loading initially.
-It's not the driver that needs/benefits from this calibrated urdf, it's the rest of the ROS application.
+Consumers of the urdf/`robot_description` (in terms of other ROS nodes) will not update the model they have been loading initially.
+While technically the description could be altered during runtime and any node that is started AFTER the description was updated, this would lead to an inconsistent state inside the system.
+In other words: It's not the driver that needs/benefits from this calibrated urdf, it's the rest of the ROS application.

-Additionally: it's good to have this sort of things done in an off-line fashion, as that makes it predictable.
-If/when, for whatever reason, the calibration data changes, it's almost always better to have the files updated because of a conscious decision to do that, instead of automatically, invisible.
-Having to run the calibration extraction/transformation as a separate step makes this possible.
-If the calibration doesn't match the expected one, there's a reason for that and it should better be explicitly handled by a human.
+Additionally: If the calibration doesn't match the expected one, there's a reason for that and it should better be explicitly handled by a human.
+Having to run the calibration extraction/transformation as a separate step makes this possible and doesn't hide this step from the end user.